dankuck/vue-easeljs/README.md

 The values refer to where the x, y coordinates should lie in reference to the rest of the object.

-For example, if a 50x50 square shape is aligned at ['left', 'top'], and its x and y are at 65, 70, then the square's top left point will be at 65, 70 and its bottom right point will be at 115, 120.
+For example, if a 50x50 square shape is aligned at ['top', 'left'], and its x and y are at 65, 70, then the square's top left point will be at 65, 70 and its bottom right point will be at 115, 120.

 ![top left alignment](https://www.dankuck.com/vue-easeljs/images/alignment-1.png?cache=1908021111)

-If the same square was aligned at ['right', 'bottom'], then it's bottom right point would be at 65, 70 and its top left point would be at 15, 20.
+If the same square was aligned at ['bottom', 'right'], then it's bottom right point would be at 65, 70 and its top left point would be at 15, 20.

 ![bottom right alignment](https://www.dankuck.com/vue-easeljs/images/alignment-2.png?cache=1908021111)